vifon/deer/README.md

 output is formatted into columns.
 I plan to fix this once everything else will work as intended.

+**Garbled subdirectory listing**

+Before `util-linux 2.23` there was a bug in `column(1)` that is the cause of it.
+I cannot do much.
+If I recall correctly, Ubuntu and Debian might still be affected.

 SEE ALSO
 --------